|DAY 1: Tue - Departure from USA

 - Early morning transfer to Cairo airport, for your flight to Aswan.

 - Upon arrival you will be escorted to your luxury cruise ship where you will spend the next 3 nights / 4 days relaxing and enjoy the sailing from Aswan to Luxor.
 After Lunch, the Nile cruise shore excursion will start.
-Visit the High Dam, located near Aswan, the world famous High Dam was an engineering miracle when it was built in the 1960s.
+Visit the High Dam, located near Aswan, the world-famous High Dam was an engineering miracle when it was built in the 1960s.
 It contains 18 times the material used in the Great Pyramid of Cheops.
 The Dam is 11,811 feet long, 3215 feet thick at the base and 364 feet tall.
 Today it provides irrigation and electricity for the whole of Egypt and, together with the old Aswan Dam built by the British between 1898 and 1902`, 6km down river, wonderful views for visitors.
-From the top of the two Mile long High Dam you can gaze across Lake Nassar, the huge reservoir created when it was built, to Kalabsha temple in the south and the huge power station to the north.
+From the top of the two-Mile-long High Dam you can gaze across Lake Nassar, the huge reservoir created when it was built.

 - Our last visit today will be to the Temple of Philae, was dismantled and reassembled (on Agilika Island about 550 meters from its original home on Philae Island) in the wake of the High Dam.
 The temple, dedicated to the goddess Isis, is in a beautiful setting which has been landscaped to match its original site.
 It`s various shrines and sanctuaries, which include The Vestibule of Nectanebos I which is used as the entrance to the island, the Temple of the Emperor Hadrian, a Temple of Hathor, Trajan`s Kiosk (Pharaohs Bed), a birth house and two pylons celebrate all the deities involved in the Isis and Osiris myth.
 The Victorian world fell in love with the romance of the Temple.
-But at night you May choose our optional tour (Sound & Light Show in Aswan - A14) at Philae Temple, a magical experience.
 Overnight in Aswan.

 - Meals: Breakfast, Lunch, Dinner